Xevensol/cs-claim-acceptance-code-relevancy/README.md

 # cs-claim-acceptance-code-relevancy
-This is the code with Streamlit App to check relevancy of ICD-10 and SBS codes.
+This is the Claim Acceptance code with Streamlit App whose purpose is to check relevancy of ICD-10 and SBS codes.